-Effective January 1, 2008, the Company adopted the recommendations of CICA Handbook Section 3862 - Financial Instruments - Disclosures.
-This Section requires disclosure of quantitative and qualitative information that enable users to evaluate the significance of financial instruments for the Company's financial position and performance and the nature and extent of risks arising from financial instruments to which the Company is exposed during the period and at the balance sheet date, and management's objectives, policies and procedures for managing such risks.
+Effective January 1, 2008, the Company adopted the recommendations of CICA Handbook Section 3862 and 3863 - Financial Instruments - Disclosures and Presentation.
+These Sections require disclosure of quantitative and qualitative information that enable users to evaluate the significance of financial instruments for the Company's financial position and performance and the nature and extent of risks arising from financial instruments to which the Company is exposed during the period and at the balance sheet date, and management's objectives, policies and procedures for managing such risks.
 Disclosure of the measurement basis used and the criteria used to determine classification for different types of instruments is also required.